LucasPasquevich/Data-Science-Algorithms/README.md

 Additionally I applied and explained clustering algorithms (K-means, hierarchical and DBSCAN) for practice, as you can see in the code it did not give anything reasonable either.

-- Linear Regresion (S-PLUS): Is a regression proyect to predict galaxy redshift.
+- Linear Regresion (S-PLUS): Is a regression proyect to predict galaxys redshifts.
 Here I use a classical Linear Regression and a Random Forest Regression algorithm.